Video Poker Paytables

 Pay Attention to Video Poker Paytables & Game Payout Schedules

-Paying attention to Video Poker Paytables & Game Payout schedules is the first step toward playing profitable video poker
+Paying attention to Video Poker Paytables and Game Payout schedules is the first step toward playing profitable video poker.

 Many video poker players have little concept about what’s important when choosing a game.
 They assume all video poker games are essentially equal.
 But they’re not, and the pay schedules reveal this.
 Looking at and analyzing pay schedules tells which game has the smallest house edge, and that’s usually the one you should choose.